EHRAC pushes for State accountability for failures to protect women from gender based violence

 In August 2018, we submitted an application to the ECtHR, together with GYLA, about the alleged suicide of a young woman, A, in Tbilisi, found dead hours after being beaten by her former husband.
 Prior to her death, A had endured enduring six-years of physical violence, threats and controlling behaviour by her former husband.
 A had reported 16 incidents of domestic violence to the police between 2013 and 2016.
 A’s former husband was convicted of ‘incitement to suicide’ based on the forensic and witness evidence of the beating he inflicted on her just before she died, and the history of prior violence.

-In our application, we argue that the authorities breached their positive obligations to protect A’s right to life (Article 2 ECHR), by failing to act with due diligence in response to her 16 reports of violence and taking measures which may have averted her loss of life.
+In our application, we argued that the authorities breached their positive obligations to protect A’s right to life (Article 2 ECHR), by failing to act with due diligence in response to her 16 reports of violence and taking measures which may have averted her loss of life.
 We also raised the failure of the investigation into her death to consider whether she was murdered, or to investigate her death as a femicide.
 As in all of the above cases, we argued that A was discriminated against on the basis of her gender, because she was subjected to domestic violence as a result of which she ultimately died (Article 14 ECHR).
-The case is pending communication by the ECtHR.

 ‘Honour-based’ violence leading to alleged suicide